 - Automatic detection of page scrolling

 - Automatic detection of clicks and mouse movement to create heatmaps from DOM scraping

-Automatic detection of page URLs in the Lax sandbox will include a sandbox version and not exactly reflect the parent window’s URL.
-As a workaround, you can access the
+Automatic detection of page URLs in the Lax sandbox include a sandbox version and not exactly reflect the main window’s URL.
+You can get the main window’s URL from the